 The Mound, Edinburgh

 Edinburgh is Scotland’s compact, the hilly capital.
 It has a medieval Old Town and elegant Georgian New Town with gardens and neoclassical buildings.
 Looming over the city is Edinburgh Castle, home to Scotland’s crown jewels and the Stone of Destiny, used in the coronation of Scottish rulers.
 Arthur’s Seat is an imposing peak in Holyrood Park with sweeping views, and Calton Hill is topped with monuments and memorials.
+Edinburgh, Gaelic Dun Eideann, capital city of Scotland, located in southeastern Scotland with its centre near the southern shore of the Firth of Forth, an arm of the North Sea that thrusts westward into the Scottish Lowlands.
+The city and its immediate surroundings constitute an independent council area.
+The city and most of the council area, including the busy port of Leith on the Firth of Forth, lie within the historic county of Midlothian, but the council area also includes an area in the northwest, around South Queensferry, in the historic county of West Lothian.
 Easy to get around by bus, Edinburgh is built on a human scale.
 This is a city that repays close inspection so the best way to get to know it is on foot.
-There are amazing views, hidden courtyards, secret gardens and stunning architectural details to be discovered almost everywhere you look.
-Think of Scotland and the words ‘International Festival’ and ‘Fringe’ come to mind, but it has much more to offer than just history, architecture and the arts.
-As well as Edinburgh is an increasingly international city with five Michelin-starred restaurants, a rapidly growing bar/cafe culture, vibrant nightlife and a varied and accessible arts scene.
-You will also find plenty of the independent shops, boutiques and small galleries that make browsing an addictive pleasure.
-Because Edinburgh is so compact, it is […]
+There are amazing views, […]

 Join Best Pub Crawl in Edinburgh!
 It’s a great way to Making new friends in Edinburgh, have some laughs, party with other students, backpackers, and international locals from all over the world!
 Visit five great pubs and clubs in the Old Town Edinburgh and enjoy Edinburgh’s famous nightlife.
 What’s included Nightlife tour guide.
 VIP Entrance to the best bars in Edinburgh’s Old Town.
 Exclusive drink discounts and a tour guide throughout the night.
 Free glow sticks.
 Free shots at each venue.
 Best 4 bars and free VIP entrance to the nightclub.